Applications¶

 Step 2¶

-Select a kubernetes cluster where you'd like to deploy the first instance of your application.
-You can either:
+Select where you want to run the first instance of your application.
+The form offers two destinations:

 Step 3¶